Kinetic Event-Chain Algorithm for Active Matter: Abstract

 \section{Abstract}

-We present a cluster kinetic Monte-Carlo algorithm for active matter systems of self-propelled hard particles.
-The kinetic event-chain algorithm is based on the event-chain Monte-Carlo method and is applied to active hard disks in two dimensions.
-The algorithm assigns Monte-Carlo moves of active disks a mean time based on their mean move length in force direction.
+We present a cluster kinetic Monte-Carlo algorithm for active matter systems of self-propelled particles with special focus on steric interactions.
+The kinetic event-chain algorithm is based on the event-chain Monte-Carlo method and is applied to active Brownian disks in two dimensions.
+The algorithm assigns Monte-Carlo moves of active disks a mean time based on a comparison between Brownian dynamics and the dynamics of the event-chain Monte-Carlo method.
 This time is used to perform diffusional rotation of their propulsion force.
-We show that the algorithm reproduces the motility induced phase separated region in the phase diagram of hard disks correctly and efficiently.
-We extend the algorithm to mixtures of active and passive particles and uncover the microscopic mechanism behind the enhanced diffusion of a completely symmetric passive tracer disk in a bath of active hard disks.
+We show that the algorithm correctly and efficiently reproduces various physical results ranging from single-particle dynamics to many-body-effects.
+In particular, we reproduce the phase diagram of active disks and the motility-induced phase separated region with high accuracy.
+The kinetic event-chain algorithm is shown to be much faster - at comparable accuracy - than (event-driven) Brownian dynamics algorithms, enabling large-scale simulations up to giant systems with $10^5$ particles on standard desktop hardware.